 Don’t get me wrong, we aren’t a creepy 80-year-old man just pretending to renovate his home while in fact sitting in his underpants in a caravan in Timbuktoo, and we are who we say we are and we really do live in an apartment in Berlin.
 Promise.

 Appearances can be deceptive though.
 It’s not that our home is in an awful condition but so much of the previous renovation work has been done cheaply and often poorly.

 The skirting boards are badly installed (no idea why they would have ripped out the originals), most woodwork has been painted with emulsion and according to one of our neighbours, the builders even wanted to lay laminate flooring over the parquet floor!

-There are dozens of problems that we’re slowly starting to tackle and one of them that I’m sure almost everyone is familiar with, especially if you live in an older property, are cracks!
+There are dozens of problems that we’re slowly starting to tackle and one of them that I’m sure almost everyone is familiar with, especially if you live in an older house, are cracks in your plaster walls!

 Let’s just say the pictures hung on our living room wall were hung that way for a reason!

 Inevitably, there’s always going to be some movement in any building.
 The problem, however, is that cracks will almost always appear again when cracks in walls or ceilings have just been filled and painted over.

 As I’m sure that no one wants to end up with a big crack in their newly plastered or painted walls, we’re sharing a quick and easy way to repair cracks.

 This is what you will need to patch a crack: